 If you are on ground which is too hard to use stakes, you can use either rocks in the area or plastic jugs filled with water or sand.
 You can also use small sand bags.
 You will need eight weights of some sort, and each weight should be about 5 pounds or more, depending on the wind.
 A two liter sized soda bottle is about the right weight.

 How to Set Up:

-You need to support the top (tip) by fastening it to something that is six feet high.
+You need to support the top (tip) by fastening it to something that is five feet six inches high.
 There are four ways.

 1) The tripod method (most stable and easiest)

 Make a tripod out of three poles you find in the area you are camping.
 Or make them from tree saplings or bamboo.
 These should be 10 feet long each.
 Lash them at the top as shown.
 This is the ancient method used to erect tipis and similar structures.
 Use your own body height to position the lashing point of the top of the tent.
 Estimate the six foot mark based on your own body height.
 It doesn’t have to be exact.

 If you find a tree limb right where you want to pitch the tent, you can take your parachute cord and throw one end up over the limb.
 Tie one end to something secure such as the trunk of the tree, and with the end hanging, tie the tip of the tent at the six feet high mark.

 Tie a rope or cord from one tree to another at about seven feet high, or high enough so when the rope is taught the place where you tie the top of the tent will be about six feet off the ground.
 When using parachute cord, you can wrap it twice to create more strength.
 Also you can use a pole (fallen limb) to adjust the taughtness and thus height of the rope by propping it between the ground and the rope, a few feet away from the tent.